 Transport Team member describes his work.

-Last year, several health workers allowed me to sketch them, some in PPE.
-Working in tight spaces, the nurse in the header image, provides medical attention to critically ill newborn babies.
+In 2020, several health workers allowed me to sketch them, some in PPE.
+Working in tight spaces, this mobile ICU team of health care workers provides medical attention to critically ill newborn babies.

-A second health worker, an RT (Respiratory Therapist), describes the essential service the team provides in Ontario.
-(Respiratory Therapist week is October 24 -30, 2021).
+An RT (Respiratory Therapist), describes the essential service the transport team provides in Ontario.

 Transport Team is a mobile ICU for babies and infants